 Before the Mini-Lesson

-We often start off Math Workshop with a problem of the day.
+We often start off Math Workshop with a problem of the day or a math warm up to get our brains ready for our lesson.
 The problem of the day is projected on the whiteboard and students complete the problem in their math journal or on a personal whiteboard.
 These problems are open ended questions and are created from the Common Core Standards.
+Our math warm ups are quick ways to get kids thinking and talking about numbers.

 A: At Your Seat